 For a more detailed description of the Ph.D. program, contact the School of Journalism and Mass Communication.

 The School of Journalism and Mass Communication and the College of Law offer a joint Juris Doctor/Doctor of Philosophy in mass communications.
 The joint degree program allows students to count a limited amount of credit toward both degrees.
 Separate application to each degree program is required.
 Applicants must be admitted to both programs before they may be admitted to the joint degree program.
-Admission for the mass communications graduate program is for fall entry.
+Admission for the Ph.D. program in mass communications is for fall entry.

-For information about the J.D., see the College of Law section of the Catalog.
+For information about the J.D., see the Juris Doctor (College of Law) section of the Catalog.

 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.

-Admission for the mass communications graduate program is for fall entry.
+Admission to the program is for fall entry.

 The school offers research and teaching assistantships for graduate students; preference is given to Ph.D. students.
 Journalism and mass communication students have been successful in winning competitive fellowships open to all graduate students; applicants must be nominated by the graduate committee.